 NTNU is the only educational institution in Norway which offers a master's degree in Human Movement Science.
-Further more, NTNU's interdisciplinary emphasis provides exciting opportunities across different disciplines.
+Furthermore, NTNU's interdisciplinary emphasis provides exciting opportunities across different disciplines.

 The Master of Science in Human Movement Science is a two-year long programme which consits of compulsory and elective courses, and a masters' thesis (60 ECTS).
-For further information about the courses, please consult the course descriptions.
-Please note that the language of instruction is mostly Norwegian.